Making RFID work throughout the automotive supply chain

-But effective and rapid implementation of RFID throughout the automotive supply chain depends entirely on the availability of technical standards and best practice recommendations.
+But effective and rapid deployment of RFID throughout the automotive supply chain depends entirely on the various actors agreeing to use the same technical standards and best practice.

-Odette has therefore brought together a group of auto-ID experts from European OEMs, Tier1s and technology providers to develop standards and describe the optimum technical infrastructure for the implementation of RFID.
+Odette has therefore brought together a group of auto-ID experts from European OEMs, Tier1s and technology providers to agree on the optimum technical infrastructure for the widespread implementation of RFID.

 - returnable transport items